tomwade/avocado55/wp-content/plugins/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 2.2.20 =

+* Improved: Added proper verification process for Varnish cache purge.
+* Improved: Updated CSS minification library and refined CSS cleaning rules for better optimization.
+* Added: Cloudflare cache now automatically purges when the "Clear Cache" action is triggered from post edit links.

+= 2.2.19 =

+* Fixed: Video lazy loading conflicts by ensuring compatibility with native lazy load and excluding WordPress [video] short codes from lazy loading.
+* Improved: File and folder permission handling logic – missing file/folder checks will no longer appear when the cache system is disabled.

+= 2.2.18 =

+* Improved: Security handling for JavaScript fetch and XHR requests to ensure safer data communication.
+* Added: Lazy Load library instance is now available on the window object for users with custom setups.
+* Improved: Purge Cron Job now also clears Cloudflare cache to ensure complete cache invalidation

+= 2.2.17 =

+* Enhancement: Added a Purge Progress notification to clearly inform users when a purge action is actively running.

+= 2.2.16 =

+* Improved: Increased expected API response timeout from 4 seconds to 30 seconds to better handle delayed responses.

+= 2.2.15 =

+* Improved: Updated handling and response messages for Cloudflare cache purge requests to provide clearer feedback and improve transparency.

+= 2.2.14 =

+* Fix: Resolved a critical Cross-Site Request Forgery (CSRF) vulnerability by implementing nonce validation.
+* Fix: Patched a Broken Access Control (BAC) vulnerability to ensure users cannot perform actions outside of their assigned capabilities.

+= 2.2.13 =

+* Fix: Addressed compatibility issues with Elementor and WooCommerce variable products.
+Also resolved issues caused by improper HTML entity decoding to ensure correct JavaScript content rendering and improved plugin stability.

+= 2.2.12 =

+* Fix: Resolved an issue where Lazy Load and Cross-Origin options caused HTML entities to remain encoded on the front-end.
+* Fix: Corrected a bug where the breeze_clear_remote_gravatar cron event was not removed upon Breeze plugin uninstallation.

+= 2.2.11 =

+* Fix: Cache was not purged automatically during Breeze plugin updates.
+* Add: Clearing Elementor cache will also clear Breeze cache.
+* Changed: Updated lazy load initialization and improved iframe handling to better align with browser-native lazy loading behavior.

+= 2.2.10 =

+* Added: native lazy loading support for iframe elements.
+* Added: Implemented lazy load support for video elements with multiple source tags.
+* Added: Introduced .webp format support for lazy loading images.
+* Changed: Switched from lazysizes to Vanilla LazyLoad, reducing the lazy load library's footprint.
+* Improved: Updated lazy load placeholders to use Base64-encoded inline images for improved performance.

+= 2.2.9 =

+* Fix: PHP error no longer occurs when a new comment is submitted.
+* Enhancement: Breeze cache now automatically clears after one or more plugin updates to ensure accurate content rendering.

+= 2.2.8 =

+* Fix: The cron event breeze_purge_cache will now be created when activating the Breeze plugin.
+* Fix: The cron event breeze_purge_cache will now be removed from single site and multi-site upon Breeze plugin deactivation.

+= 2.2.7 =

+* Add: Breeze plugin cache now automatically purges when updating global Header/Footer in Elementor.

+= 2.2.6 =

+* Fix: PHP warning fixed on comment status change.

+= 2.2.5 =

+* Improve: Improve CF and Varnish cache purge for custom permalinks /%category%/%postname%/.
+* Improve: Enhance Varnish cache validation to prevent multiple HTTP requests.
+* Optimize: Optimize the object cache flush system to purge only the relevant cache.

+= 2.2.4 =

+* Fix: The PHP warning related to autoload of the MobileDetect library has been fixed.

+= 2.2.3 =

+* Fix: Added support for custom headers array.
+* Fix: Homepage cache will now be automatically purged when updating a POST/CPT.

+= 2.2.2 =

+* Fix: Resolved PHP warnings for Host Files Locally feature.
+* Fix: The Breeze configuration file is now updated upon saving settings rather than being deleted and re-created.
+In multisite environments, the file will only be removed when switching from 'Custom Settings' to 'Inherit.'
+Additionally, uninstalling the plugin will delete both the configuration file and its containing folder.
+* Fix: Using  Purge Internal Cache no longer results in multiple query parameters being appended to the current URL.
+* Fix: Updating a Page, Post, or Custom Post Type (CPT) will now clear the local cache specifically for the updated content, its associated taxonomies, and the relevant archive page, if applicable.

+= 2.2.1 =

+* Fix: Enhance the functionality to support multisite networks with over 100 subsites seamlessly.
+* Fix: Issues with the locally hosted font feature affecting font rendering have been identified and fixed.

+= 2.2.0 =

+* Fix: To prevent caching of Cloudflare firewall headers, use Cache-Control headers and Page Rules.
+* Fix: The issue with incorrect default options being saved for HTML optimization Tab settings has been fixed.
+* Improved: Enhanced cache purging messages to display the purge status for each module individually.
+* Improved: The Breeze error notice for file/folder permission issues and missing files/folders will no longer appear when the cache system is OFF.
+* Fix: Resolved an issue where links remained cached even after being added to the 'Never Cache URL(s)' list.

+= 2.1.20 =

+* Fix: Resolved an issue where the lazy load library was being loaded even when not enabled.
+This occurred in rare instances.
+* Fix: Enhanced Lazy-Load functionality to prevent conflicts with the "Elementor" and "EWWW Image Optimizer" plugins.
+* Fix: Updated the Heartbeat option range to include "Default," "30 to 120 seconds," and "Disable" settings.
+* Fix: Pages/Posts and Custom Post Types containing the Gutenberg block "Latest Comments" will now have their cache reset when a comment is added, deleted, or edited.
+The comment must be approved for the cache reset to occur.
+* Fix: Enhanced validation for URLs added to the “Never Cache URL(s)” option.

+= 2.1.19 =

+* Fix: The 'Never cache URL(s)' option is now compatible with URLs that contain non-ASCII characters.
+* Fix: Enhance the plugin update process by implementing new functionality to remove related cron jobs automatically.

 = 2.1.18 =